Clinical Use of Apheresis (BSH 2025)

 Written informed consent

-• Rationale, alternative options, explanation of procedure, serious and frequent complications, use of blood products
+• Rationale, alternatives, explanation of procedure, serious + frequent complications, use of blood products.

 Clinical assessment of patient